Al-Musawi

-al-Musawi (الموسَوي) is an Islamic title indicating a person descended from Musa al-Kazim, the seventh of the Twelve Shi'a Imams.
+al-Musawi (الموسَوي) is an Islamic title indicating a person descended from Musa al-Kazim, the seventh of the Twelve Imams.
 Family members from this dynasty are amongst the most respected and well-known Muslims.
 Members of this family are referred to by the anglicized version of their name.
 The name is written in many different ways and forms, including but not limited to: (Al-, El-) Musawi, Mosawi, Moussawi, Moosawi, Musawy, Mousawy, Mousawi, Moosvi, Mosawy (Arabic transliteration), Mosavi, Moosavi, Mosawe, or Moussaoui (in the French transliteration) Moosawi (Bahraini translation) Al Mosawi (English translation), etc.